thcolin/sensorr/README.md

 # Update

-To update Sensorr you need to take down the stack, pull updated images and start the stack back
+To update Sensorr you need to update Sensorr Docker images.
+You can either use a tool to automatically update images, like [`watchtower`](https://github.com/containrrr/watchtower) or manually take down the stack, pull updated images and start the stack back

 ```sh
 cd ~/.sensorr